 What is this?

-PeriodO is a gazetteer of scholarly definitions of historical, art-historical, and archaeological periods.
+PeriodO is a public domain gazetteer of scholarly definitions of historical, art-historical, and archaeological periods.
 It eases the task of linking among datasets that define periods differently.
 It also helps scholars and students see where period definitions overlap or diverge.

 Who are you?

 The PeriodO project is led by Adam Rabinowitz (University of Texas at Austin) and Ryan Shaw (University of North Carolina at Chapel Hill).
 Patrick Golden developed the PeriodO software and Sarah Buchanan helped curate the initial dataset.
 Eric Kansa of OpenContext has provided his expertise and support from the beginning.
 Our work has been funded by a Digital Humanities Start-Up Grant from the Office of Digital Humanities at the National Endowment for the Humanities, and a National Digital Platform grant from the Institute of Museum and Library Services.

 Start by looking at the guide to using PeriodO.